The Informational Role of Online Recommendations: Evidence from a Field Experiment: Framework and Hypotheses

 \subsubsection{Consideration and Exposure}

-Consumers may not consider all goods at a given time.
-In other words, at time $t$, consumer $i$ considers a subset of available goods, and their consideration set is denoted by $\Gamma_{i,t}$.
-The discrepancy between $\Gamma_{i,t}$ and $X$ may arise because consumers may have limited working memory and therefore consider only a limited subset of available goods or are unaware of which goods are available for consumption and form their consideration set through potentially costly search.
+Consumers may not consider all goods at all times.
+We denote consumer $i$'s consideration set at time $t$ as $\Gamma_{i,t}$, which -- following, e.g., \citet{Goeree2008Ecta} and \citet{MasatliogluNakajimaOzbay2012AER} -- we take to represent the subset of goods the consumer is considering.
+This can be due to limitations in working memory or simply being unaware of all options; similarly to existing literature,\footnote{ A recent literature focuses on models of consideration set formation which give rise to probabilistic consideration of goods, e.g., \citet{CaplinDeanLeahy2019REStud}, \citet{CattaneoMaMasatliogluSuleymanov2020JPE}, and \citet{AbaluckAdams2021QJE}.
+We do not consider specific mechanisms through which consideration sets are refined, such as through shortlisting \citep{ManziniMariotti2014Ecta}, or costly search \citep{HonkaHortacsuVitorino2017RAND}. } we do not take a stance on how the consumer's consideration set is formed.
+We focus instead on how recommendations may affect it.

-Recommender systems manipulate consideration sets by exposing consumers to some goods, thereby forcing them to consider them.
-We consider such manipulations through exposure and write $e_{i,x,t}=1$ to denote the situation in which the recommender system forces exposure of consumer $i$ to good $x$ at time $t$.
-Naturally, exposure implies consideration --- $e_{i,x,t}=1 \Longrightarrow x \in \Gamma_{i,t}$ --- but the converse does not hold in general: consumers may consider goods that they are not exposed to on the recommendation platform.
+Platforms manipulate consideration sets by prominently displaying specific goods and forcing consumers to pay attention to them.
+We consider such manipulations as $e_{i,x,t}=1$ to denote the situation in which the recommender system forces exposure of consumer $i$ to good $x$ at time $t$.
+Forced exposure implies consideration ($e_{i,x,t}=1 \implies x \in \Gamma_{i,t}$), but not the converse: goods that consumers were forcibly exposed to are a subset of the goods in their consideration set.
+This mechanism is thus similar to what has been considered in examining the effects of advertising \citep[see, e.g.,][]{Goeree2008Ecta}.